Compiling and Installing Custom PHP Modules in ServBay

 imagick

-, ensure the ImageMagick development libraries are installed:brew install imagemagick
+, verify that the ImageMagick development libraries are installed (brew install imagemagick

 sqlsrv